35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 Southwark Council also objected to the application.
 They had approved the original application, after judging that the harm caused to strategically important views of London caused by the scheme's size and height, was outweighed by the benefits of its affordable housing.
 Now that the scheme had grown bigger and that the affordable housing smaller, they had come to different conclusion and said that, on planning balance, Southwark planning officers would have recommended that the apploication should be rejected.

 The GLA had also considered the harm to London's views, but maintained that, though they gave this harm *'considerable importance and weight'* the public benefits of the scheme *'...would clearly and convincingly outweigh the heritage harm'*- despite the drop in affordable housing **[^16]**.

-### The viability trump card

-The changes made by BL in the Canada Water development scheme, including the increase in height and density, adding non-conventional housing, and reducing the affordable housing provision, are being made to support the viability of the scheme **[^17]**.

-But assessments for viability are based on many arguable assumptions, at best, and in the case of big schemes like Canada Water, are just snapshots of developments that will take years to complete.
-Canada Water is due for completion by 2033, but Phase 1, a fraction of the whole and due by 2023, is only just completing **[^18]**, making the 2033 finish date optimistic.

-And while BL say now that only 3% affordable housing is viable, in 2020 it promised 35%, even though supposedly only 11% was viable **[^19]**.
-After a hefty grant of £43.75m from the Mayor BL have committed to around 9%, across the whole scheme, to be delivered as 150 social rented homes in the next 1,000 new homes, which equates to 20% of that tranche of housing **[^20]** \[REF- GLA Stage 3, 2ii].
-BL contend reasons......

-It must be remembered as well that an 'unviable' scheme is not an necessarily an unprofitable scheme.
-The developer themselves set the level of profit that turns an unviable scheme into a viable one.
-The GLA say that  they unable to say, in cash terms how much this might be  \[REF].
-In percentage terms it will be 15% IRR, (Internal Rate of Return), a conveniently obscure measure of profit, favoured by developers.
-The draft financial viability assessment attached to the approved permission gives the scheme £445.37m at 7.56% IRR, which by the roughest of estimates indicates that the treshold for viability, and for any more affordable housing will be nearly £1bn.

-There is also the is is a change from measuring profit by GDV to by IRR.the previously agreed 16% GDV (GDV) the lay person.

-Finally, the common sense argument well made by local councillors and objectors  at the Mayor's hearing, that if a scheme cannot suppply the affordable housing needed (when most people in Southwark need affordable houisng), does not meet the needs of the local community in other respects (cinema etc) and can only be built with any affordable housing if most of the cost is met from the public purse, then maybe it should not be built at all?
-In short, if everything the local community needs has to be dropped to make a scheme viable, then vibility becomes the whole point; we are building something because it is viable not because it is what is needed.

-### Will we get more affordable housing from viability reviews?

-Viability reviews sound like a reasonable compromise when there is doubt and argument about how viable a scheme is and how much affordable housing can be provided.

-However, they have no track record of reviews delivering any great amount of additional affordable housing the liklelihood of enough surplus profit being identified to fund to do this is unlikely when the starting point has been set so low.
-The accepted viability of the scheme is 3%, which means that it would have to improve five-fold, to reach 15%, before a single additional affordable home is secured.

-In both cases, it is worth noting any review will only be off the residential element, less than half by floorspace, os any profit created by the non-residential element will be left outof the picture.

-mongst the questionable assumptions is the level of profit required before the whole scheme becomes 'viable'.
-At 3% affordable housing BL will be making £xxxm (propped up by the GLA grant).

-email 25 March 2026 -

-Hello Jerry

-The answer is yes to the first two questions.
-I’m afraid that I’m unable to answer the third.

-* If the review is indeed of the residential units only, I assume that the profit hurdle, before any additional affordable housing can be secured, would be 15% IRR on just the residential element?
-* If this is so, what would the profit hurdle be in cash terms, according to the S73 Illustrative Scheme Base appraisal, appended to the S106 agreement?

-**[SCREENSHOT** -DRAFT S106 SHOWING GRANT]

-\--------------------------------------------------------------------------------------------------------------------------

-GLA's balancing act does not include is any consideration of how the application's reduction in affordable housing will impact on the homelessness in the borough \[REF; homelessness strategy], or how it will hamper the Council's ability to relieve its own housing waiting list \[REF; now standing ar 23,000 households].
-Indeed the words 'homlessness' does not appear anywhere in the report and 'family housing' appears only once, as part of an objection to the application.

-It is a strickly bureaucratic exercise.
-The lose of affordable and family housing is acknowledged by the GLA \[PARA 393] as reducing the 'extent of public benefit deliered by the proposals' but this evidently but does not carry enough weight in the planning balance, to warrent rejection of the scheme;

-The fact that most of the other benefits that were being being delivered are still being delivered and that the significant detrimental change is the loss of affordable housing is not the GLA's perspective.  it's  view the schemes

-391.

-Instead the GLA adopts a 'glass-half full' approach - if there is any affordable housing at all that has to be welcomed and any reduction from what was previously agreed is justified by changes in economic circumstances, that in turn damage the viability of the sCheme and just have to be accepted.

-But it is up to the Mayor how much weight to give viability assessments, when reaching his decision on any application.
-The GLA report presented to the Mayor dutifully notes this \[REF para 208] **[^9iii]**, only to then go on to say that they, and Southwark Council,agree with BL about the viability of the scheme*,* and *'they have given it considerable scrutiny and that it is this scrutiny that should be considerable weight by the decision-maker'* rather than any loss of affordable housing \[REF para 209].

-This positive approach is given strength, according to the GLA, by a Government Policy Note 'Support for housebuilding in London' and the Mayor's 'Support for Housebuilding' LPG (London Plan Guidance), published the very previous day.
-Both these documents outline a co-ordinated reduction in the affordable housing requirement, from 35% to 20%, under the so-called fast-track route for planning permission*, designed to* 'unstall'* stalled schemes, just like BL's Canada Water scheme (even though it does not qualify for the new fast-track route, because it does not provide 20% affordable housing, as the GLA admit)  \[REF para 192].

-(*while leaving the door open to any other developer who wants to deliver less to continue to do so, by producing viability assessments).

-While noting this newly-minted policy support for their position the GLA ignores another pending policy direction, following from the Support for Housebuilding package, which says '*Where developers submit a Section 73 application that seeks to reduce affordable housing provision based on a new viability assessment, the decision-maker should have regard to the harm that such a reduction may cause and give this appropriate weight in the overall planning balance, alongside the wider merits of the scheme'.* [REF [Proposed reforms to the National Planning Policy Framework and other changes to the planning system December 2025](https://assets.publishing.service.gov.uk/media/697b6bc6aacd0dc9777b4fd2/December_2025_NPPF_Consultation.pdf) PG 29].
-This remains under consultation, and was not published the day before the hearing, so was safely ignored.

-### How the reduction has been dressed up

-Percntages are always a fraction of something.
-The GLA are straightforward in saying that the percentage of affordable housing is only around 9%, but also **^x Stage 3 2ii** when calculated against the maximum number of units allowed under the amendned planning decsisionthe Mayor has dressed his decision up as a more respectable 20%

-11% becomes 35% becomes 3% becomes 10% (maybe) becomes 20% becomes 17% becomes 9%

- *Grant has been awarded to the scheme, allowing 17% (by habitable room) affordable housing in the next tranche of 1,000 homes to be provided as 150 social rent homes, equivalent to 20% at a tenure compliant level (c.9% across the whole scheme).*

-### A bigger scheme, with maximum flexibility

-BL justify these drastic changes by referring to the cost of installing second staircases, thus losing saleable floorspace, and wider adverse economic conditions **^x.**

 ### Not over yet - Reserved Matters Applications